YA@GA Staff Selection

-The application process for GA 2021 YA@GA Staff is now open, so read on for all the information!
-The deadline for all applications has been extended to January 3rd, 2021.
-This is a transitional year to our new staffing structure.
-For more information, check out the BlueBoat blog.
+The application process for GA 2023 YA@GA Staff is now open, so read on for all the information!
+The deadline for all applications is Monday, December 5th 2022.

 About the YA@GA Staff Team

-The YA@GA Team—two Young Adult Co-Coordinators, one Thrive@GA YAs of Color Facilitator, one Worship & Spirituality Facilitator, one Community Care & Access Facilitator, and a UUA Staff member—support the Young Adults (18–35 y.o.s) at an all-virtual General Assembly 2021 in claiming their Voices, nourishing their Spirits, and connecting in Community.
+The YA@GA Team—two Young Adult Co-Coordinators, one Thrive@GA YAs of Color Facilitator, one Worship & Spirituality Facilitator, one Community Care & Access Facilitator, and a UUA Staff member—support the Young Adults (18–35 y.o.s) at a hybrid (in-person and virtual) General Assembly in claiming their Voices, nourishing their Spirits, and connecting in Community.
 Throughout the months of preparation, the team represents Young Adult interests in wider General Assembly planning.

-In a break from previous years, the GA 2021 will focus its team preparation on fostering skills, relationships, and resources for emergent programming.
+In the lead-up to General Assembly, the YA@GA staff will focus its team preparation on fostering skills, relationships, and resources for emergent programming.
 With credit to the activist Adrienne Maree Brown who brings us this approach to emergence, the YA@GA team will facilitate the co-creation (along with attendees) of worships, ‘workshops,’ activities, business resolutions, caucus advocacy, and other spaces during GA.
 The team’s preparation will include formal training, practice, and reflection to build these skills.

 These YA@GA positions should feel both like a faith development experience, and as program work.
 Leadership on YA@GA should be a space for learning, leadership development, and faith exploration.
-Compensation, in this all-virtual GA 2021, will include high quality training from an outside organization, and financial compensation around $1500.
-While the amount is still being precisely set, candidates will know the terms of compensation before they are offered the position.
+Compensation, in this hybrid GA 2023, will include high quality training from an outside organization, travel, lodging and food at General Assembly in Pittsburgh, as well as paid compensation at $16 an hour.

 Members of the YA@GA team should expect to put in 5–10 hours a month, including communication, meetings, and training.
-Team members can expect their UUA Staff member (in this case Stevie Carmody) to help make sure the time commitment is manageable and works within their lives.
-General Assembly itself happens from June 23–27th, and team members can expect fairly full days during the conference.
+Team members can expect their UUA Staff member (in this case Alex Sherwood) to help make sure the time commitment is manageable and works within their lives.
+General Assembly itself happens from June 21–25th, and team members can expect fairly full days during the conference.

-If you have any questions, please reach out to Stevie Carmody at firstname.lastname@example.org.
+If you have any questions, please reach out to Alex Sherwood at email@example.com.

 Junior Young Adult Co-Coordinator

 The Co-Coordinators represent the interest of YA@GA and the wider Young Adult community in key GA decision-making.
 The Co-Coordinators support the YA@GA team in preparing for and facilitating at General Assembly.
-A two-year position (GA 2021, GA 2022) is open for Junior YA Co-Coordinator, who will serve alongside our Senior YA Co-Coordinator, the fabulous Martha Durkee-Neuman, at GA 2021.
+A two-year position (GA 2023, GA 2024) is open for Junior YA Co-Coordinators.

 In the preparation for General Assembly, the Co-Coordinators will attend key decision-making meetings regarding General Assembly planning.
 The Co-Coordinators will help foster relationships with UU Young Adult communities across the continent.
 And the Co-Coordinators will familiarize themselves with GA business, as it applies to young people, in relationship with the UUA Board of Trustees.